MCP — The Why

 I didn't go looking for MCP.
 I backed into it.

 For months my setup was the same ritual: a capable model in one window, and all my actual work — Jira tickets, a GitHub repo, a database, a Google Drive full of half-finished docs — in a dozen others.
 Every time I wanted the AI to do something with that work, I had to carry the context across by hand.
-And every time I bolted on a new tool, I was wiring up one more bespoke integration that only I understood.
+Every new tool meant another custom integration — another set of auth logic, another data format, another thing to maintain.
+This is my write-up of those notes, plus what changed once I started running MCP servers in Claude Code myself.

 First, the boom that started it